-5. Avoid Tourist Traps
+5. Avoid tourist traps

 You may wonder why?
 Here is the thing.
 Iceland is one big geothermal area.
 When you’ll travel around the island you will notice loads of places where steam is rising from the ground.
-The rotten egg sulphur smell is quiet common wherever you go.
+The rotten egg sulfur smell is quite common wherever you go.

-There are countless hot springs scattered around the island which cost not only a fraction of the price of the blue lagoon, but sometimes are completely free.
+There are countless hot springs scattered around the island which cost not only a fraction of the price of the blue lagoon but sometimes are completely free.

 7. Cook for yourself

 The restaurants here are not cheap.
 You can easily expect to pay between 2000-3000 for a meal.
 That was my budget for a whole day!

-8. Rent a gas friendly car
+8. Rent a gas-friendly car

-9. Bike, hitchhike or rent a campervan
+9. Bike, hitchhike, or rent a campervan

-Another option for somebody who doesn’t have, or doesn’t want to bring all their camping equipment with them is renting out a custom built camper van and sleeping in it.
+Another option for somebody who doesn’t have, or doesn’t want to bring all their camping equipment with them is renting out a custom-built camper van and sleeping in it.

 You can easily park it anywhere and you will have the comfort of having a roof above your head should the weather be bad and trust me, that’s very common in Iceland (even in the summer months).

 Do bear in mind though, that Icelandic roads are very mountainous and the weather here is rather unpredictable.
-Biking against gail force winds doesn’t seem like an appealing idea to me, but I drove past loads of bikers on the island who were brave enough to face them.
+Biking against gale-force winds doesn’t seem like an appealing idea to me, but I drove past loads of bikers on the island who were brave enough to face them.
 Hitchhiking seems to be very popular around here as well.

 10. Bring your own car on a ferry

-Probably because my visit to Iceland was just a long stopover on my way to Canada to do research for me Canadian Travel Guide.
+Probably because my visit to Iceland was just a long stopover on my way to Canada to do research for my Canadian Travel Guide.
 Once here, I noticed quite a few cars on the road with license plates from all over Europe.

-That’s way cheaper then flying here and renting a car for 2 weeks.
+That’s way cheaper than flying here and renting a car for 2 weeks.
 With that said ferry options are very limited.
 They only depart from a few European destinations and are also not very frequent, but it is always an option.

 11. Don’t buy bottled water

-12. Visit Iceland on a Stopover
+12. Visit Iceland on a stopover

 A Stopover or in other words a break in your journey is a very popular way to see Iceland.
-I did it before moving to Canada, though my 3 week long stopover was probably more lengthy than an average 5-7 day offered by, for example, Icelandic Air.
+I did it before moving to Canada, though my 3-week long stopover was probably more lengthy than an average 5-7 day offered by, for example, Icelandic Air.

-You may be surprised but often booking one way tickets with different airlines may be cheaper than booking a return trip.
+You may be surprised but often booking one-way tickets with different airlines may be cheaper than booking a return trip.

-When booking flights I always check either Skyscanner or Kiwi.com with the latter being my recent favorite for the amount of options it gives me when looking for a flight.
+When booking flights I always check either Skyscanner or kiwi.com with the latter being my recent favorite for the number of options it gives me when looking for a flight.

 Iceland travel resources mentioned in the post